-- ▶ Bolt-hole circle center X (absolute): Coordinate of the circle center in the X axis. - ▶ Bolt-hole circle center Y (absolute): Coordinate of the circle center in the Y axis. - ▶ Bolt-hole circle diameter: Diameter of the bolthole circle - ▶ Starting angle: Polar angle of the first machining position.
+- ▶ Bolt-hole circle center X (absolute): Coordinate of the circle center in the X axis - ▶ Bolt-hole circle center Y (absolute): Coordinate of the circle center in the Y axis - ▶ Bolt-hole circle diameter: Diameter of the bolt-hole circle - ▶ Starting angle: Polar angle of the first machining position.
 Reference axis: Reference axis of the active machining plane (e.g. X for tool axis Z).
-You can enter a positive or negative value - ▶ Number of repetitions: Total number of machining positions on the circle - ▶ Workpiece surface coordinate (absolute): Enter Z coordinate at which machining is to begin
+You can enter a positive or negative value - ▶ Number of repetitions: Total number of machining positions on the circle - ► Coordinate of workpiece surface (absolute): Enter Z coordinate at which machining is to begin

-10 L Z+100 R0 FMAX 11 PATTERN DEF CIRC1 (X+25 Y+33 D80 START+45 NUM8 Z
+10 L Z+100 R0 FMAX 11 PATTERN DEF CIRC1 (X+25 Y+33 D80 START+45 NUM8 Z +0)